 What You Can Do

 The more information you give them, the more comfortable they'll feel and the more likely they'll be to warm up to the idea of relocation.
-Understand that this decision probably won't be one that they take lightly, so you may need to do a little convincing.
+Understand that this decision probably won't be one they take lightly, so you may need to do a little convincing.

 2. They Don’t Believe Your Lofty Promises